iPoetDev/PyCriteria/readme.md

 > - As a user, I want to be able to edit a record by updating the note in the location.
 > - As a user, I want to be able to edit a record by deleting the note in the location.
 > - As a user, I want to be able to edit a record by toggling the TODO in the individual records.
+> - As a user, I want to be able to save/commit the modified data to a Google sheet.

 #### 6.1.1 [User Stories Testing](#user_stories_testing)